Alternative treatment of relativistic effects in linear augmented plane wave (LAPW) method: application to Ac, Th, ThO2 and UO2: Method

 \subsection{Correction of LAPW matrix elements}

 The use of relativistic basis functions requires a modification of some matrix elements which are valid only in the non-relativistic limit.
-In particular, the matrix elements of the $L=0$ component of the potental, as written in Eq.\ (16a) and Eq.\ (16b) of Ref.\ \cite{KA} are exact only in nonrelativistic limit.
-This holds because in deriving the expressions for the matrix elements, the equality
+In particular, the matrix elements of the $L=0$ component of the potental, as written in Eq.\ (16a) and Eq.\ (16b) of Ref.\ \cite{KA} are exact only in the nonrelativistic limit.
+The existence of this limitation is due to the fact that in deriving the expressions for the matrix elements, the equality

 is used.
 (Here, as before, the energy derivative $\dot{u}(r) = \partial u(r)/\partial E$ is defined in Rydberg energy units.)
 Eq.\ (\ref{cor1}), explicitly quoted in Ref.\ \cite{KA} as Eq.\ (4), is exact only for the radial component $u_l$ of the Schr{\"o}dinger equation in the spherically symmetric potential.